F4ult7/Project-Battle/Readme.md

 ~ Do not rush the code take your time or ..it will break.
 ~ Do not code if your head is going crazy it will break.
 ~ ALWAYS and i mean ALWAYS keep a backup file with your working project in case you break it.
-~ it will break thats for sure , atleast for now,when you feel like ready to punch the walls take a step back go to sleep and reset . (dont do that if you are working😂)
+~ it will break thats for sure , atleast for now,when you feel like ready to punch the walls take a step back go to sleep and reset .
 ~ Achievement unlocked "it will break" (35 times)